Faculty, Fellows, & Students

 Holly is an online product and learning specialist at UT, specializing in MOOCs and e-learning.

-Karen Gustafson is a Research Associate at the Telecommunications and Information Policy Institute and has been Program Manager for Digital Media for the UT Austin-Portugal Program since 2009.
+PhD, Radio-TV-Film, 2006 Karen Gustafson was a Research Associate at the Technology and Information Policy Institute and was the Program Manager for Digital Media for the UT Austin-Portugal Program.

 Research interests: social networks, innovation, civic technologies, political communication, locative media.

-Chris McConnell's research interests include digital inclusion, alternative media, political economy, social movements, open data, and transnational information flows.
+PhD, Radio-TV-Film, 2014 Chris McConnell's research interests include digital inclusion, alternative media, political economy, social movements, open data, and transnational information flows.
+Read More at the TIPI site